detekt/detekt/README.md

 - `detektCheck` - Runs a _detekt_ analysis and complexity report.
 Configure the analysis inside the `detekt-closure`.
 By default the standard rule set is used without output report or  black- and whitelist checks.
 - `detektGenerateConfig` - Generates a default detekt config file into your projects location.
 - `detektBaseline` - Like `detektCheck`, but creates a code smell baseline.
 Further detekt runs will only feature new smells not in this list.
-- `detektMigrate` - Experimental feature for now.
-Just supports migration of specified imports.
-See [migration section](#migration).
 - `detektIdeaFormat` - Uses a local `idea` installation to format your kotlin (and other) code according to the specified `code-style.xml`.
 - `detektIdeaInspect` Uses a local `idea` installation to run inspections on your kotlin (and other) code according to the specified `inspections.xml` profile.